tomduncalf/livefader/README.md

    Do not "unfreeze" this frozen patch, as it will extract the Javascript files from the frozen patch into Max's own folder and they'll take precidence over your source files, leading to hours of confusion (trust me, I know...)!

-## Working with Typescript in Max
+## Working with TypeScript in Max

-Max has somewhat basic Javascript support, but I've made an effort to make working with it feel as "modern" as possible, using some abstractions and Typescript (thanks https://github.com/ErnstHot/TypeScript-for-Max for the type definitions which I have reused).
+Max has somewhat basic Javascript support, but I've made an effort to make working with it feel as "modern" as possible, using some abstractions and TypeScript (thanks https://github.com/ErnstHot/TypeScript-for-Max for the type definitions which I have reused).

 A few of the features I've created which might be useful to others (I plan to split these out into a reusable module of some kind at some point):